-Session Leaders are qualified and experienced industry experts, tapped to lead two 30-minute table discussions around the topic area of your assigned Idea Lab.
+As a Session Leader, you are a qualified and experienced industry expert, tapped to facilitate a 30-minute table conversation around the topic area of your assigned Idea Lab session.
 You are key to facilitating input on the issues, sharing successful strategies and structuring recommendations and partnerships.

 As a Session Leader, you will have the opportunity to engage in authentic dialogue with passionate, open-minded peers who believe in the power of ideas to change the world.
 You’ll have the opportunity to test your ideas for the future, and you’ll be challenged to positively impact your community and empower those around you in new ways.